YSJHYX/Lab-Report-4---Vim-Week-7-/labReport4.md

 ![Image](72.png)

-In the second part of step 7, I scrolled down to find the error.
+In the second part of step 7, instead of using other commands, I used the <down> arrow to scroll down to find the error.
 Then, I pressed `i` to enter the insert mode, moving the cursor to the space behind the `1` in `index1` and changing it to `2`.
 After correcting, I pressed `esc` to exit insert mode and typed `:wq` with <enter> to quit with saving.

 ## Step 8: